Altmetric allows altmetrics researchers to use its data for free, for noncommercial research purposes.

 Output identifier (e.g. retrieve all metrics for mentions of a particular book by ISBN)

-If you want to use the free Altmetric API to pull metrics for all papers in a particular journal, or for all outputs written in a specific discipline, etc, the best approach is to use another service like Web of Science to create a list of outputs you’d like to retrieve data for.
-Then, you can write a script or use a wrapper (see Resources below) to programmatically call the Altmetric API for each output, using those outputs’ identifiers.
+If you want to use the Altmetric Details Page API to pull metrics for all papers in a particular journal, or for all outputs written in a specific discipline, etc, your best approach is to use another service like Dimensions or Web of Science to create a list of outputs you’d like to retrieve data for.
+Then, you can write a script or use a wrapper (see Resources below) to programmatically call the Altmetric Details Page API for each output, using those outputs’ identifiers.

 We rate limit free API requests, so if you are working without an API key, please limit your calls to no more than 1 per second.
-If you’d like to make faster API calls, please contact us to request a free API key (email@example.com).
+If you’d like to make faster API calls, please contact us to apply for the Altmetric Research Data Access Program (email@example.com).

 Guide to describing Altmetric’s data: Please follow this guide when sharing your study publicly.
 It includes the proper terminology to use when talking about the Altmetric Attention Score, social media metrics sourced from Altmetric, and more.